loudpose/webpack-starter/readme.md

 ## Demo App

-The demo app is a very simple Joke generator.
-Replace with your own code and install other packages as needed
+The demo app is a very simple page generator.
+Replace with your own code and install other packages as needed.

 - index.js (main javascript)
+- index.scss (main scss)
 - template.html (template)
-- styles/main.scss (styles)
+- example1.html (dynamically inserted navbar)